NotEvenANeko/blog/README.md

 - [ ] add search
 - [ ] add comment system, maybe gittalk?
 - [ ] impl pwa for mobile
+- [ ] maybe add more animations to main page load more?